 Currently, the five extant sawfish species are classified into two genera: Anoxypristis and Pristis.

-The earliest undisputed fossils of sawfish date back to the Cenozoic Era (around 60 million years ago), which follows the Cretaceous-Paleogene Extinction Event.
-These include members of the genus Propristis as well as the then-existing species of the genus Anoxypristis.
+The Cretaceous-Paleogene Extinction Event, which occurred around 66 million years ago, eliminated many dominant marine predators, leading to the gradual diversification of the lineage of cartilaginous fishes.
+As a result, the earliest ancestors of sawfish likely emerged around this time, with their oldest undisputed fossils dating back to the Cenozoic Era (around 60 million years ago).
+These fossils include members of the genus Propristis as well as the then-existing species of the genus Anoxypristis.

 These fish are found worldwide across tropical and subtropical waters.
 Initially, they occupied a vast range, from Morocco to South Africa in the East Atlantic and the United States to Uruguay in the West Atlantic.
 In the Pacific, they extended from Mexico to northern Peru and were abundant across the western and central Indo-Pacific.
 However, this range has gradually shrunk over the years.